ParallelCoinTeam/parallelcoin/README.md

 ~~~~
 ## Installation

-Straight to business, this is the part I am looking for so it's here at the top.
+Straight to business, this is the part I am looking for, so it's here at the top.

 First, you need a working [Go 1.11+ installation for the platform you are using](https://golang.org).